19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Limitation of jurisdiction of civil court

 87\.
-Subject to this Act, no civil court shall have any jurisdiction in respect of a matter concerned with the dissolution of a society under this Act, and no appeal shall lie to a civil court from an order of the liquidator.
+Subject to this Act, no civil court shall have any jurisdiction in respect of a matter concerned with the dissolution of a society under this Act, and an appeal cannot be made to a civil court against an order of the liquidator.

+[Act 3 of 2018 wef 10/04/2018]

 ### Disposal of assets on liquidation